Argentine Anticommunist Alliance: Others

 After the fall of López Rega in 1975 and Jorge Rafael Videla's coup in March 1976, many Triple A members fled to Spain, where they became involved in assassinations of Spanish leftists during the first years of the Spanish transition.
 Fifteen former AAA members (including Rodolfo Almirón) were involved in the 1976 shooting of two left-wing Carlist members at a large annual gathering in Montejurra, Spain.
 Others implicated in the event were Italian neofascist Stefano Delle Chiaie and Jean-Pierre Cherid, former member of the French OAS and at the time part of the GAL death squad in Spain.

 Former Triple A member José María Boccardo took part with Cherid and others in the 1978 assassination of Argala, an ETA member involved in the 1973 assassination of Franco's prime minister Luis Carrero Blanco.

+Connections with the Propaganda Due Masonic lodge

+López Rega was a member of the irregular Masonic lodge Propaganda Due (P2), led by Licio Gelli, which participated in Operation Gladio in Europe.
+The modus operandi of the Ezeiza massacre was similar to that of the Montejurra incidents in Spain or the Taksim Square massacre in Turkey.

+Admiral Massera, who together with others would later overthrow Isabel Martínez de Perón shortly after the fall and exile of López Rega, was also a member of the organization.